alexallmont/rust-doodle/README.md

 Note that crate is a **binary** test app and not a lib as is usual with `maturin develop` projects.
 This seemed to cause problems when using `cargo run` and I had to manually specify the `PYTHONPATH` before running.
-This now seems to work OK for me on certain machines but if you hit problems, you can specify on the command line with something like:
+This now seems to work OK for me after setting explicitly in `.cargo/config.toml` but if you hit problems, you can specify on the command line with something like:

 ```sh
 PYTHONPATH=.venv/lib/python3.13/site-packages cargo run